Updated November 2024

 The final sentence, in bold, is the section that is usually left out by dealers trying to sell casks without a delivery order.

 If you are buying a cask without a delivery order and have not had contact with the warehouse to confirm that they accept whatever else you have been offered, then the likelihood is that you do not own that cask at the warehouse level.
-This increases your chances of being scammed.
+This increases the risks associated with cask investment.

 Many dealers will tell you that you do not need a delivery order, or that you need to register under WOWGR in order to receive one.
-Neither statements are true.
+Neither statements are true as long as you are not a revenue trader.

-A delivery order is a document signed by the seller and purchaser and acknowledged by the warehouse.
+A delivery order is the industry standard way of transferring ownership of casks.
+It is simply a document signed by the seller and purchaser and acknowledged by the warehouse.
 It allows for compliance of other legislation that warehouses must adhere to, including their WOWGR certification.
-A delivery order is not a legal requirement for owning a cask, but if you’re not getting one, as per the SWA guidance (above), you should find out what your storage provider requires instead.
+A delivery order is not a legal requirement for owning a cask, but if you’re not getting one you should find out what your storage provider requires instead (as per the SWA guidance linked in the previous section).

 A delivery order is the best way for you to ensure you are taking full ownership of a cask at the warehouse level, which will give you full autonomy over your asset.
 If a cask broker or dealer is not providing you with a delivery order, or worse telling you that you cannot get one, then at best they do not understand their own industry, and at worst they are purposefully misleading you.

-At Mark Littler Ltd we know that casks can be a good investment.
+At Mark Littler Ltd our experience is that when done correctly scotch whisky casks can be a good investment.
 We can be confident in this assertion because we have sold millions of pounds of casks for customers who have made anything from £5,000 to over £300,000.

 - Understand that casks are a long-term investment